declann/declann/README.md

 and I published [ActuarialPlayground.com](https://actuarialplayground.com): a visual and interactive actuarial cashflow model.

-In [my blog](https://calcwithdec.dev/) I share posts about numbers that are visual and interactive.
+In [my blog](https://calcwithdec.dev/) I share posts about numbers that are also visual and interactive.
 I share some videos [on Youtube](https://youtube.com/@calcwithdec) too.

 To collaborate on calculang-related projects and goals, get in touch.